Security for the 2012 Summer Olympics: Air defences

 The air security plan was a multi-layered construct intended to defeat the full range of potential air threats to the Games, from airliners, through light aircraft and micro-lights to drones.
 It involved the classification of airspace over London, requiring specific advanced permission to enter.
 Command and Control of air counter-terrorism is the responsibility of the Chief of the Air Staff and was exercised for the Olympics on his behalf by Air Officer Commanding 1 Group RAF, Air Vice-Marshal Stuart Atha, the Olympics Air Component Commander.
 The air security plan was a modification of the existing air counter-terrorism measures for the whole UK that were continuously applied by the RAF.

 At the core of the air security plan was the basing of RAF Eurofighter Typhoon fighters at RAF Northolt in West London.
 These were held at extremely high readiness to allow a rapid reaction to any potential threat, and were in addition to the Typhoons that maintain Quick Reaction Alert at RAF Coningsby and RAF Leuchars (now RAF Lossiemouth).
 The next layer of defences comprised RAF Regiment snipers, who would operate against small, slow air targets.
 They would be carried by RAF Puma helicopters (temporarily based at Ilford Territorial Army Centre) and Royal Navy and Army Lynx helicopters embarked on HMS Ocean, which was alongside at Greenwich on the River Thames).
 Finally, surface-to-air missiles were sited around the Olympic stadium to stop potential suicide airplane attacks, similar to the 9/11 terrorist attacks in the United States.
 There were six sites, four using Rapier and two using Starstreak Fire units.
 After initially announcing the possibility of installing missiles the British government confirmed they would be deployed from mid July.

 Airspace management and early warning of a threat was provided using existing air traffic control and air defence radar, supplemented by mobile radar, including Type 101 ground-based radar from the RAF's 1 Air Control Centre, deployed to Kent.
-In addition, RAF E-3 Sentry Airborne Warning and Control System (AWACS) aircraft from RAF Waddington and Royal Navy Sea King Air Surveillance and Control System (ASACS), temporarily based at RAF Northolt, provided further early warning cover.
+In addition, RAF E-3 Sentry Airborne Warning and Control System (AWACS) aircraft from RAF Waddington and Royal Navy Sea King Airborne Surveillance and Control Mk7s (SKASaC7) from RNAS Culdrose, temporarily based at RAF Northolt, provided further early warning cover.
 A further layer of visual warning was provided by Royal Artillery observers at 28 locations around London, equipped with alerting devices and binoculars.

 Rapier missiles are surface-to-air missiles designed to shoot down aeroplanes.
 It is a short-range air defence system, consisting of eight missiles with a tracking radar and a surveillance radar.
 There were four Rapier sites, two in north London and two in south London.